raspberrypilearning/blender-tiled-floor/en/quiz1/question_1.md

 legend: Question 1 of 3
 ---

-To turn the 3D Cube object into a shorter tile shape you decreased the value in the `Scale` property.
-Which scale axis did you change?
+To turn the 3D Cube object into a shorter 3D tile shape you decreased the value in the `Scale` property for the up pointing axis.

+Which axis points up in Blender?

 --- choices ---